Trace anomaly contributions to semi-classical wormhole geometries: Specific wormhole solutions

 \subsection{General case: $\lambda$ and $\alpha$}

+Our objective here is to solve the differential equation~(\ref{dynamic2}) for the shape function introduced in the previous section.
+We then perform a transformation of the form $f(r)={\rm exp}\!\left(2\int W(r)\,dr\right)$ in Eq.~(\ref{dynamic2}), which yields

-In this section, we solve the differential equation~(\ref{dynamic2}) to obtain an exact solution at or near the wormhole throat.
-This approach ensures that the redshift function remains finite in the vicinity of the traversable wormhole throat.
-We focus on the radial region $r_0 < r < r_0 + \Delta$, where $\Delta$ is taken to be infinitesimally small.
-In this near-throat region, Eq.~(\ref{dynamic2}) can be simplified as follows:
+Since Eq.~(\ref{eqnew11}) cannot be solved analytically for $W(r)$ in terms of standard functions, we first analyze this equation in the vicinity of the wormhole throat.
+We restrict our attention to the radial region $r_0 < r < r_0 + \Delta$, where $\Delta$ is taken to be infinitesimally small.
+In this near-throat region, Eq.~(\ref{eqnew11}) can be simplified as follows: